Windows Command Processor - How to remove?

 is suspected to have infected your PC.
 This type of virus intercepts entered data and transmits them to a remote server.

 If you have noticed such or similar alerts on your computer, there is a high possibility that you are infected with Windows Command Processor.
 Instead of falling for its alerts and offers to purchase licensed version, you should eliminate this rogue from your computer.
 Keep in mind that the only reason why it was released is money that are asked for the licensed Windows Command Processor which is useless just like the trial its version.
 So, in order to save your computer, we highly recommend to remove Windows Command Processor.
-You won’t find it in your Program list, so use reputable anti-spyware, like Spyhunter, Spyware doctor version 2012 and other to find all its infected files and remove them from your PC.
+You won’t find it in your Program list, so use reputable anti-spyware, like spyhunter, Spyware doctor version 2012 and other to find all its infected files and remove them from your PC.

 Manual Windows Command Processor removal

 Important Note: Although it is possible to manually remove Windows Command Processor, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other tools found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.

 It is impossible to list all file names and locations of modern parasites.
-You can identify remaining parasites, other Windows Command Processor infected files and get help in Windows Command Processor removal by using Spyhunter scanner.
+You can identify remaining parasites, other Windows Command Processor infected files and get help in Windows Command Processor removal by using Reimage scanner.